 - The Groundlings: If you’re looking for a more uniquely L.A. offering, the Groundlings is known for its focus on character-building.
 Graduates include Will Ferrell, Kristen Wiig, Paul Reubens, and Maya Rudolph.

 Improv classes can vary a lot depending on where you study, but in the major improv hubs, most courses are capped at 16 students and include eight three-hour sessions plus a graduation show.
-In NYC, Chicago, or L.A., one course will set you back about $400.

 Wherever you study, there will likely be several tiers of available classes.
 Here’s a quick breakdown of what to expect in each level: